This Day In Writing History

 "Quite often somebody will say, 'In what year do your books take place?' and the only answer I can give is 'In childhood.'" - Beverly Cleary

-Today's video features a 2010 interview with Beverly Cleary (then 94 years old) discussing Ramona and Beezus, the upcoming feature film adaptation of her most popular children's book series.
+Today's video features a 2010 interview with Beverly Cleary (then 94 years old) discussing Ramona and Beezus, the feature film adaptation of her most popular children's book series.
 Enjoy!